Sure Dividend

 Growth Prospects

-Stanley Black & Decker’s earnings-per-share are flat over the last decade.
-In the years since, Stanley Black & Decker has generally seen its earnings-per-share rise consistently before 2022.
+Stanley Black & Decker’s earnings per share have been flat over the last decade.
+In the years since, however, They have generally risen consistently before 2022.

-We now expect the company to grow earnings-per-share at a rate of 8% annually going forward as Stanley Black & Decker’s results are starting from a low base.
+We now expect the company to grow earnings-per-share at a rate of 8% annually going forward, as Stanley Black & Decker’s results are starting from a low base.

 This should help propel growth once supply chain constraints and higher inflationary pressures ease.